Harry Primrose, 6th Earl of Rosebery: Cricket and horse racing

 As Lord Dalmeny he was a prominent cricketer.
 He played two first-class matches for Middlesex in 1902.
 He served as captain of Surrey from 1905 to 1907.
 He played in 102 first-class matches in all, scoring 3551 runs at an average of 22.47, including two centuries.
 His highest score was 138 against Leicestershire in 1905, when he added 260 for the sixth wicket in 130 minutes with J. N. Crawford.
 He was a hitter of notable power and though never consistent he could on occasions "knock the best bowling all over the field", as when he hit 58 against Nottinghamshire on a difficult wicket at The Oval in 1905.
 Against Essex in 1906 he scored 52 in 37 minutes in the first innings and 58 not out in 45 minutes in the second.
+In 1907, he resigned the Surrey captaincy because of conflicts with his parliamentary duties.

-Rosebery was also a notable race-horse owner.
-He won The Derby with Blue Peter and Ocean Swell, and won most other classic British flat races, with horses bred at his Mentmore and Crafton Studs.
+Rosebery was also a notable racehorse breeder and owner.
+He owned the Mentmore and Crafton Studs, which had been gifted to him by his father in 1922.
+His most successful horse was Blue Peter, which in 1939 won the Two Thousand Guineas, the Blue Riband, the Eclipse Stakes and the Epsom Derby.
+Another of his horses, Ocean Swell, sired by Blue Peter, won the 1944 Derby and the 1945 Ascot Gold Cup.
+Rosebery was elected to the Jockey Club in 1924, and later became president of the Thoroughbred Breeders' Association.
+He donated the prize money from his 1944 Derby and 1945 Ascot Gold Cup wins as seed money to help launch the Edinburgh International Festival.